-Another advantage with Iceland is that it’s situated between North America and Europe, making it the optimal country if you want to provide fast loading times to both continents without using a CDN
+Another advantage of Iceland is that it’s situated between North America and Europe, making it the optimal country if you want to provide fast loading times to both continents without using a CDN

-Exoscale embraces open source software and at the moment they have 217 repositories on GitHub.
+Exoscale embraces open-source software and at the moment they have 217 repositories on GitHub.
 There’s a detailed guide for setting up a website with Nginx and Let’s Encrypt on Exoscale here.
-The data centers Exoscale rents are located in Geneva, Switzerland; Frankfurt, Germany and VAustria.
+The data centers Exoscale rents are located in Geneva, Switzerland; Frankfurt, Germany, and Austria.